 Yes, we have consolidation services in Vietnam that we can implement in our warehouse.
 You just have to provide us your supplier’s contact, so we can reach them and implement the transfer process the best way possible.
 Once collected, the goods will be assembled into a single shipment and sent in the address you need.
 You can contact our consolidation specialists to have further recommendations suitable to your precise situation.

 It is possible of course.
-If the situation is occurring, please contact us the soonest possible, so we can adapt ourselves and reorganize the transfer.
+If the situation is occurring, please contact us as soon as possible, so we can adapt ourselves and reorganize the transfer.
 Please note that it may slightly modify the freight price.